-Our early childhood program sites are accredited by the National Association for the Education of Young Children (NAEYC) and have received 5 Stars from the State of Vermont Quality Rating and Improvement Scale.
-This allows our early childhood programs to accept financial assistance (subsidy) from the State of Vermont.
+Our early childhood program sites are accredited by the National Association for the Education of Young Children (NAEYC) and have received five Stars from the State of Vermont Quality Rating and Improvement Scale.
+This allows our early childhood programs to accept financial assistance (subsidy) from the State of Vermont through the Child Care Financial Assistance Program (CCFAP).
 Subsidy guidelines are as follows: